marclitchfield/INDEX/README.md

 ####Current status:

 Focusing on javascript initially.
 Can currently build the UI from a synthetic syntax tree, drag existing expressions to make new expressions (copy and insert mode), rename symbols, and create new symbols and functions.
+Color theme can be changed with selector at top right, but this will probably move to an options screen eventually.

 ####Demo: